giuliagrisot/giuliagrisot.github.io/index.md

 # Hello!
 Welcome to my Personal Website

-This is my personal website, where you can have a snippet of my academic journey and interests.
-As a teacher and researcher, I am interested in the mechanisms by which humans process and understand language and literature, and I am dedicated to uncovering the nuances of language through computational analysis.
+Thank you for visiting my personal website.
+Here, you'll find an overview of my academic journey, research interests, and a bit about me as a person.
+As a teacher and researcher, I interested in the mechanisms by which humans process and understand language and literature, with a focus on uncovering the nuances of language through computational analysis.

 ## Research and Teaching

-My interests span various domains, including _empirical approaches to literature_, _digital humanities_, _distant reading_, _eye-tracking_, _stylistics_, _reader response_, and _historical linguistics_.
-I'm excited to share my knowledge as a teacher of Distant Reading at the University of Cambridge's MPhil in Digital Humanities program.
+My academic interests encompass a diverse range of fields, including _empirical approaches to literature_, _digital humanities_, _distant reading_, _eye-tracking_, _stylistics_, _reader response theory_, and _historical linguistics_.
+As a lecturer in Digital Humanities at The University of Manchester and a researcher at the [Centre for Digital Humanities, Cultures and Media](https://www.digital-humanities.manchester.ac.uk/), I am excited to share my knowledge and contribute to the evolving landscape of these interdisciplinary fields.

+### Previous Experience

-Previously, I led the research project the project ["High Mountains Low Arousal?
-Distant Reading Topographies of Sentiment in German Swiss Novels in the early 20th Century"](https://mountain-sentiment.github.io/), under Prof. Berenike Herrmann's supervision at Uni Bielefeld.
-The project provided valuable insights into literary landscapes through distant reading methods and sentiment analysis.
+Before my current role, I taught Distant Reading for the MPhil program in [Digital Humanities at the University of Cambridge](https://www.cdh.cam.ac.uk/).
+I also worked as the lead researcher on the project ["High Mountains Low Arousal?
+Distant Reading Topographies of Sentiment in German Swiss Novels in the Early 20th Century"](https://mountain-sentiment.github.io/) with Prof. Berenike Herrmann at the University of Bielefeld.
+This project explored literary landscapes through distant reading techniques and sentiment analysis, offering fresh perspectives on how sentiment shapes narrative structures.

 ## Get to Know Me

 Beyond academia, I love nature and the outdoors; I cook, try to keep fit, play the violin and do my best with a number of other instruments.
-I like cats and I have a dog.
+I love cats and I have a black greyhound.
+These hobbies keep me grounded and inspire my work, reminding me that literature, language, and culture are, at their core, human experiences.

+---

+Feel free to [reach out](contacts.md) if you have questions, want to collaborate, or are simply interested in learning more about my work!

 ## Affiliations (present and past):